-Gradient Wind Engineering Inc. (GWE) was retained by The Salvation Army to undertake a computerbased pedestrian level wind (PLW) study for a proposed multi-use development located at 333 Montreal Road in Ottawa, Ontario.
-Our mandate within this study, as outlined in GWE proposal #17-059P, dated March 8, 2017, is to investigate pedestrian wind comfort within and surrounding the development site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where necessary.
+Gradient Wind Engineering Inc. (GWE) was retained by Holloway Lodging Corporation to undertake a computer-based pedestrian level wind (PLW) study for a proposed multi-phase, mixed-use development to be located at 1376 & 1345 Carling Avenue in Ottawa, Ontario.
+Our mandate within this study, as outlined in GWE proposal #16-159P R2, dated March 8, 2018, is to investigate pedestrian wind comfort within and surrounding the development site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where necessary.

-Our work is based on industry leading CFD simulation and data analysis procedures, architectural drawings provided by Hobin Architecture Incorporated in May 8, 2017 and updated May 25, 2017, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.
+Our work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Geiger Huot Architects in April 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.